chargefield/bin-packing-test/README.md

 # Bin Packing Test

-A test Laravel project for packing a random number of orders with products of different sizes.
+A test project using Laravel for packing a set number of orders with products of different sizes.

 ## The Problem